 This isn’t some inability to cut the apron strings.
 The moms around me are highly concerned with moral values.
 They want their children armed with the ability to make moral decisions correctly before sending them off unsupervised.
 Yes, a teacher is present, but you cannot expect a teacher to be able to control every word and conversation said in the classroom.

-I am able to trust Brayden’s teacher and I also know that the kids in that class are taught values similar to ours at home.
-There have been times Brayden has come home and said something I didn’t like.
-It hasn’t been any profanity or anything, just whining words or calling Kaitlyn a “goose.”
-Because of his years at home with our moral training and because of his age and ability to understand moral reasoning, I can tell him we don’t say that word or call people names and that is the end of it.
+Because of the years at home with our moral training and because of his age and ability to understand moral reasoning, I can tell him we don’t say that word or call people names and that is the end of it.

 This age of four is a great time to work on this with your child.

 Remember that moral comprehension really starts around the age of three.
 Up until three, you have been teaching correct actions without much explanation.